 Finally you will need to sign and date the document in addition to adding your address or other personal information.

 Once you fill out the paperwork, two witnesses need to sign the living will.
 Who is eligible to be a witness depends on your state.
 Some states may prohibit witnesses that are immediate family or your agents (individuals you name to make decisions on your behalf).
-Witnesses must also be of a certain age.
+Witnesses must also be of a certain age, often the age of majority.
 In Vermont, your witnesses must be at least 18 years old, but in Texas, they can be as young as 14.